miyo6032/Wireframe-Space/Wireframe Space/README.txt

-This is a work-in-progress game by Michael Yoshimura It is an abstract space shooter, in which you can build your ship piece by piece!
+This is a work-in-progress game by Michael Yoshimura It is an abstract space shooter, in which you can build and destroy ships piece by piece!

 Controls: